 If the issue remains unresolved, it means that, for some reason, your proxy fails to maintain the connection.
 In this case, you should check your proxy server or contact your provider for further assistance.
 Also, avoiding free public proxies is highly recommended as they tend to demonstrate low-quality performance.

-Puppeteer, in combination with Oxylabs' Residential Proxy servers, could be of great help when it comes to scraping public data from dynamic websites.
-If you found this guide relevant, you might also want to check the Puppeteer on AWS Lambda blog post.
+Puppeteer, in combination with Oxylabs proxy servers, could be of great help when it comes to scraping public data from dynamic websites.
+If you found this guide relevant, you might also want to check the Puppeteer on AWS Lambda.

 In case you have any queries about integrating Oxylabs proxies with Puppeteer, please get in touch with us at any time.